 Parish History & Reflections

-2019 marks the 150th Anniversary of the consecration of Immaculate Conception Church, Hawthorn.
+2019 marked the 150th Anniversary of the consecration of Immaculate Conception Church, Hawthorn.
 Please see the 150th Anniversary page on this website for more information and the Virtual Exhibition "Our Parish 1869 to 2019".

 You call it "The Old Bank Building".
 When Father John Bourke was our parish priest, he called it "The Curia" but the parishioners, up to fairly recent times, always referred to it as "The Club".